 HIDA MEDIA

-is an independent cultural medium dedicated to promoting Afro-diasporic cultures, memories and expressions.
-Its mission is to tell, transmit and celebrate the stories and creations of the African and Afro-descendant worlds.
-Through our video formats, publications and events, HIDA builds bridges between generations, disciplines and territories, offering a sensitive and demanding look at stories, identities and cultural heritages.
+HIDA MEDIA is an independent cultural media outlet dedicated to promoting Afro-diasporic cultures, memories, and expressions.
+Its mission is to tell, share, and celebrate the stories and creative works of the African and Afro-descendant worlds.
+Through our videos, publications, and events, HIDA builds bridges between generations, disciplines, and regions, offering a sensitive and discerning perspective on narratives, identities, and cultural heritage.

 HidaMedia_DSC2450